 First Ladies Red Dress Collection 2010-2011

-Starting September 30, 2010, the George H. W. Bush Presidential Library and Museum in College Station, Texas, is showcasing the fourth installment of the First Ladies Red Dress Collection.
-This unique display features red gowns and suits worn by America's First Ladies, as well as designer red dresses to raise awareness of the #1 killer of women—heart disease.
-The year-long featured exhibit will include the addition of red dresses from Pat Nixon, Eleanor Roosevelt, Lou Hoover, Bess Truman, and Jackie Kennedy, as well as a display of 12 designer red dresses from the Red Dress Collection Fashion Shows.
+From - September 2010 to September 2011, the George H. W. Bush Presidential Library and Museum in College Station, Texas, is showcased the fourth installment of the First Ladies Red Dress Collection.
+This unique display featured red gowns and suits worn by America's First Ladies, as well as designer red dresses to raise awareness of the #1 killer of women—heart disease.
+The year-long featured exhibit included the addition of red dresses from Pat Nixon, Eleanor Roosevelt, Lou Hoover, Bess Truman, and Jackie Kennedy, as well as a display of 12 designer red dresses from the Red Dress Collection Fashion Shows.

 Fashion Week 2010